 3) Anadolu Group

 The group was founded in Istanbul in 1950 by Kamil Yazıcı and İzzet Özilhan.

 The group operates beer, soft drinks, automotive, retail, agriculture, real estate, energy, and health sectors.

-Anadolu has a portfolio of well-known brands, and their most known brand is Efes.
+Anadolu has a portfolio of well-known brands; their most well-known brand is Efes Beers.

 Anadolu Efes is the 5th largest beer and malt beverage producer in Europe.
 Anadolu Efes also owns the best basketball team in Europe.

 The company’s annual turnover from beer production alone is around 3 billion USD.
 In addition, the company owns 50.6% of Coca-Cola İçecek’s rights in Turkey.

 Anadolu Efes is the 18th company in the Fortune 500 Turkey.

 Click here to read Why is Turkey a First World Country?
 Explained